Mai Tai'd Up (Cocktail #4) by Alice Clayton

 END of Minor SPOILERS.

 For those two reasons, I couldn’t give it perfect marks.
-But
+But it does inspire me to give this author another try.

 Without much choice, Lucas is my book boyfriend.